Skip to content

 B761 is taught by P. Purcell

 Approximately 1,500,000 tax-exempt organizations in the U.S. provide an array of services, ranging from urban hospitals, major universities, nation-wide social service agencies and grant-making private foundations to grassroots homeless shelters, food pantries and health clinics.
-Over $400 billion in charitable gifts donated each year support these services.
+Nearly $500 billion in charitable gifts donated each year support these services.
 Charitable giving takes a variety of forms including outright gifts of cash or property, charitable endowments, bequests in wills or trusts, beneficiary designations of retirement plans or life insurance, gift annuities or charitable remainder trusts paying the donor a lifetime income, and complex charitable lead trusts.
 Most planning techniques offer significant savings in gift, estate, income and/or capital gains taxes.

 Students will have an opportunity to meet and question staff and attorneys who counsel charitable organizations and their donors or clients in order to learn more about this unique third sector of American society.